 Also, if you’re a younger man or a boy (younger than 25 years of age), your test levels should already be naturally high.
 You shouldn’t need ASTB, and taking it might dangerously spike and mess with your hormone levels long term.
 Just eat right and hit the gym.
 Just about any natural diet/exercise will work wonders when you’re that young.

 Mahler Aggressive Strength Recovery Oil

 Dose: 10 sprays on legs and upper arms (full dose is variable, 10-15 sprays)

-While magnesium oil is a common topical product (in fact Epsom salts are simply a solid form of magnesium chloride!), this version’s potency plus the inclusion of zinc and MSM sets it apart.
+While magnesium oil is a common topical product (in fact Epsom salts are simply a solid form of magnesium sulfate!), this version’s potency plus the inclusion of zinc and MSM (methylsulfonylmethane, bioavailable sulfur) sets it apart.

-(It’s also worth noting that the general 350mg limit on daily magnesium supplementation is for digestive reasons, so whatever amount is topically applied doesn’t count against that!)
+(It’s also worth noting that the general 350mg limit on daily magnesium supplementation is for digestive reasons.
+So whatever amount of magnesium is topically applied doesn’t count against that!)